 Roll and Move

-These board games are likely the ones you grew up with playing against your parents, grandparents, aunts, uncles, siblings and cousins over Christmas or Thanksgiving or any time of the year that prompted large family get togethers.
+These board games are likely the ones you grew up with playing against your parents, grandparents, aunts, uncles, siblings and cousins over Christmas or Thanksgiving or any time of the year that prompted large family get togethers with your family board games.
 Out of all of the board game types, these are the most common and arguably the easiest to understand.

 The process for these games is simple: you roll the dice, you move the set number of spaces.
 The total amount of spaces you can move depends on how many faces your die has and how many die you actually use.
 In some games (like everybody’s favorite relationship-ruining game, Monopoly) you will get to roll twice in a row if you achieve double numbers.